BigIskander/bond_calcs/README.md

 I used these macroses for my scientific research.
 For those who interested, list of my scientific papers available by [this link](https://bigiskander.github.io/my_science_papers.html) (in Russian).

-These macroses (created) written in order to be used with data from **Compustat** database and was written according with data representation specifics of this dtabase.
+These macroses (created) written in order to be used with data from **Compustat** database and was written according with data representation specifics of this database.

 Below is the description of computational formulas and instruction how to use these macroses.